mlochbaum/BQN/README.md

 ## Where can I find BQN users?

 There's a BQN [Matrix](https://matrix.org/) channel at #bqn:matrix.org, which you can see in the Element web client with [this link](https://app.element.io/#/room/%23bqn:matrix.org), and one on Discord that you can join with [this invite](https://discord.gg/SDTW36EhWF).
 The two channels are bridged so that comments in one appear in both.
-It's among the most active array programming forums, with conversations nearly every day, so you can definitely get your questions answered fast.
+The Discord server has other array programming channels as well, with the corresponding Matrix channels gathered in [this space](https://app.element.io/#/room/%23array:matrix.org) (link uses Element's spaces beta).
+BQN and the other channels are very active: you wouldn't believe how many people are here to discuss arrays all day!

 BQNBot will run your code from chat!
 Begin your message with `bqn)` and our friend (designation B-QN) will evaluate the rest and show the output.
 While putting your code in blocks `` `like this` `` is easier to read, the bot just operates on plain text and doesn't require it.